nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

-``occ`` is in the :file:`owncloud/` directory; for example :file:`/var/www/owncloud` on Ubuntu Linux. ``occ`` is a PHP script. **You must run it as your HTTP user** to ensure that the correct permissions are maintained on your ownCloud files and directories, and you must run it from its directory.
+``occ`` is in the :file:`owncloud/` directory; for example :file:`/var/www/owncloud` on Ubuntu Linux. ``occ`` is a PHP script. **You must run it as your HTTP user** to ensure that the correct permissions are maintained on your ownCloud files and directories.
+In ownCloud 8.2+ you may run it from any directory (specifying the filepath); in previous releases it had to be run from the :file:`owncloud/` directory.

 occ Command Directory
 ---------------------